runyontr/kubefed-demo/README.md

 ### Adjusting the deployment

-To scale the deployment, its no longer possible to control the specs from the initial deployment object:
+To scale the deployment, its no longer possible to control the specs from the initial deployment object, since the object is now managed by the federation controller.

 ```bash
 $ kubectl --cluster=cluster1 scale deployment -n request-log request-log --replicas=1